 This is a very moist, yummy bread that’s great for breakfast, brunch, or dessert.
-And it’s a great way to use those plums from your plum tree or from the farmer’s market!
-It does take a little time to chop up your plums, but other than that, it’s easy to make.
+It does take a little time to chop up your plums, but other than that, this loaf is easy to make.
 You don’t even have to peel the plums!
-Making the crumb topping ahead of time is also a handy time-saver.
+Making the crumb topping ahead of time is also a handy time-saver!

-Preheat oven to 350 degrees and line a 9×5″ loaf pan with parchment paper.
+Preheat oven to 350˚F and line a 9 x 5″ loaf pan with parchment paper; set aside.

 Finely chop the plums, place in a small bowl, and sprinkle with 1 Tablespoon flour, tossing to coat.
 Set aside.

 In large bowl, beat butter, sugar, and vanilla until light and fluffy.
 Add in the eggs and beat well.